Forairaaaaa/Rebecca/hal/README.md

     240
   ],
   "bits_per_pixel": 16,
-  "frame_buffer_port": 37173,
+  "frame_buffer_port": 46065,
   "device_type": "../../../spi0.0",
-  "description": "🕊️ Render a frame by sending a raw buffer to <frame_buffer_port> via ZMQ REP socket" }
+  "description": "🕊️ Render a frame by sending a raw buffer to <frame_buffer_port> using a ZMQ REP socket."
+}
 ```